herraa1/JFF-TMSHAT/README.md

   The top-left 3mm hole and the new 3mm hole on the JFF computer mainboard are the mechanical attachment points for the TMSHAT cards, while the audio/video header attachment provides the electrical signals.

-* External companion TMSHAT cards are designed and connected to the new audio/video header to achieve a specific audio/video output.
+* External companion TMSHAT cards are designed to be connected to the new audio/video header J13, attached to the previously described mainboard holes and shaped to avoid any collision with existing components in the JFF computer.
+The TMSHAT cards provide a specific audio/video output using one or more embedded connectors in the card itself.

-  As an example, a pair of TMSHAT card implementations are provided to convert the luminance and color difference signals to RGB, and output both the audio and RGB video signals through a DIN8 connector compatible with [audio/video cables for Panasonic MSX2+ machines](https://www.msx.org/wiki/RGB_(8-pin_DIN_45326)#Mitsubishi_.28Japan.29.2C_National.2FPanasonic_.28except_the_FS-A1WSX.29.2C_Sakhr.2C_Sony_and_Yamaha_computers_.2B_Sanyo_MSX2.2F2.2B_computers).
+  As an example, a pair of TMSHAT card implementations are provided to convert the luminance and color difference signals of the TMS9928A and TMS9929A VDPs to RGB, and output both the audio and RGB video signals through a DIN8 connector compatible with [audio/video cables for Panasonic MSX2+ machines](https://www.msx.org/wiki/RGB_(8-pin_DIN_45326)#Mitsubishi_.28Japan.29.2C_National.2FPanasonic_.28except_the_FS-A1WSX.29.2C_Sakhr.2C_Sony_and_Yamaha_computers_.2B_Sanyo_MSX2.2F2.2B_computers).

   [<img src="images/jff_mainboard-modified-with-TMSHAT-example.png" width="512"/>](images/jff_mainboard-modified-with-TMSHAT-example.png)